 JINC helps young people on their way to work.
 Thanks to JINC, children from neighbourhoods with a socio-economic disadvantage learn about all kinds of professions, discover which work suits their talents and learn to apply for a job.
 Besides a financial contribution to the JINC programme, Shell also facilitates job tasters in Amsterdam and employees can provide job application training.
 For example, primary school and preparatory secondary vocational education students from Amsterdam are given the opportunity to grow and Shell employees learn from the refreshing insights and curiosity of young Amsterdam residents.

-Former location manager of the STCA, Andreas Nowak, has also participated.
+Previous location manager of the former STCA, Andreas Nowak, has also participated.
 During the initiative ‘The Boss of Tomorrow’, secondary school student Hans from the Open Schoolgemeenschap Bijlmer took over from Andreas for a day.

 Het Leefkringhuis is a foundation that supports families in Amsterdam-North in various ways.
 Every year, children from families that cannot afford a Christmas present can pass on their Christmas wishes.
-Their wishes are displayed in the Christmas trees in the Atrium of the STCA, where employees can find one.
-The children receive their presents during a festive event at the STCA.
+Their wishes are displayed in the Christmas trees in the Atrium of the ETCA, where employees can find one.
+The children receive their presents during a festive event at the ETCA.